 Business Planning & Analysis Is the Next Generation of Financial Planning

 As finance leaders collaborate with their business partners to adjust plans in the face of economic headwinds, they should take a moment to reflect on the state of their financial planning capabilities: Are financial plans adequately linked to business strategies?
 Does finance sufficiently partner with cross-functional teams?
 Are processes automated enough?
-Are relevant data available and effectively analyzed?
+Are relevant data available and effectively analysed?

 Most commonly, answers lean toward “not yet” or “not quite.”
-While a small but growing group of finance organizations have achieved next-generation cross-functional planning, the need for greater agility and increased collaboration across companies has never been greater.
+While a small but growing group of finance organisations have achieved next-generation cross-functional planning, the need for greater agility and increased collaboration across companies has never been greater.

 Sophisticated financial systems, analytical applications and access to even greater data sources are foundational to next-generation business and financial planning.
 The predictive insights that finance teams have generated from these tools (and the internal and external data sources they access) have helped expand the CFO’s strategic contributions and role in recent years.
-Leading finance organizations have the ability to operate as proactive sources of forward-looking financial and business insights.
+Leading finance organisations have the ability to operate as proactive sources of forward-looking financial and business insights.
 Other equally important enablers of next-generation planning are more procedural in nature, including scenario planning, collective determination of key performance indicators (KPIs) and more dynamic forecasting.
 Responsibility for developing and strengthening these enablers falls squarely on CFOs and financial planning & analysis (FP&A) teams, however cross-functional business partners also play a critical role.

 Why business and financial planning requires an upgrade

 The demand for more frequent financial forecasts and enhanced analytics increased as a result of key disruptive events, including the global pandemic, market volatility, supply chain challenges, inflation and rising interest rates.
 This also could be important when companies are undergoing mergers and acquisitions or dispositions.
 The impact of these events, coupled with the current labor market and talent challenges, has intensified the concerns many CFOs have in their teams’ abilities to support and drive critical business decisions.
 Business partners continue to have an even greater need for more astute and frequent strategic insights from their finance partners to be able to anticipate and quantify risks and opportunities so that proactive action plans may be developed.
-Finance organizations that lack the structure, applicable data, and requisite business acumen and analytical capabilities struggle to help business leaders navigate such uncertainty.
+Finance organisations that lack the structure, applicable data, and requisite business acumen and analytical capabilities struggle to help business leaders navigate such uncertainty.

 So, what should finance leaders focus on to strengthen their capabilities to achieve the next generation of financial planning?